 - Visitation rules: some cemeteries may regulate visitation etiquette and hours

 - Monument restrictions: cemeteries with less space available tend to have more restrictions

 - Location: many families prefer their loved one to be where it is convenient for visiting

 1. Public Cemeteries

-Public cemeteries are the most common type of cemetery.
+Public cemeteries are the most common type of cemetery found on Long Island.
 Usually, either corporations, individuals, or other for-profit organizations own them.
 Because these cemeteries are public, there are no religious affiliations or strict guidelines that burials must follow.